Imesh7/tour_app_assignment/README.md

 ### What I have done

-- State management implemented using BLoC, ensuring unidirectional data flow
+- State management implemented using BLoC

 - Dependency injection handled via GetIt, with future extensibility using Injectable